-4 Experimental Equipment and Setup
+3.1 Experimental Equipment and Setup

-To validate our analytical and simulation studies, we conducted an extensive experimental evaluation of multi-tags.
-Our experiments were performed using commercial FCC-compliant equipment, namely Ultra High Frequency (UHF) readers manufactured by Alien Technology (model ALR-9800, four antennas, multi-protocol, 915 MHz) and ThingMagic (model Mercury 4).
+Our experiments used commercial FCC-compliant equipment, namely Ultra High Frequency (UHF) readers from Alien Technology (model ALR-9800, four antennas, multi-protocol, 915 MHz) and ThingMagic (model Mercury 4).
 We utilized sets of linear and circular antennas from Alien Technology, and circular antennas from ThingMagic.
 A single Alien Technology reader antenna can either broadcast or receive signals, whereas the more versatile ThingMagic antenna can both send and receive signals.
 We used several types of tags from UPM Raflatac, the world's leading RFID tag manufacturer.
 In particular, we picked unipolar UPM Rafsec UHF "Impinj 34x54 ETSI/FCC" tags and bipolar UPM Rafsec UHF "Impinj 70x70 ETSI/FCC" tags for our experiments.

-We performed the experiments in an otherwise empty room in order to minimize radio interference and signal reflection anomalies.
-We placed multiple tags on a diverse set of 20 solid non-metallic objects using four tags per object, and a set of 20 metal and liquid-containing objects using three tags per object.
+We performed the experiments in an otherwise empty room in order to minimize radio interference and reflection anomalies.
+We placed multiple tags on a diverse set of 20 solid non-metallic objects using four tags per object, and a set of 20 metal and liquidcontaining objects using three tags per object.
 We positioned tags perpendicular to each other whenever possible, and spread the tags as far apart in space across an object as possible, in order to minimize tag occlusions by other tags and/or objects.
 The experiments with solid non-metallic objects used sets of both unipolar and bipolar tags.
 The experiments containing metallic and liquid objects were performed only with unipolar UPM Rafsec UHF "Impinj 34x54 ETSI/FCC" tags.
-We wrote two software drivers to communicate with the two types of readers.
-The driver for the Alien Technology system is based on Java API obtained from Alien Technology, whereas the driver for ThingMagic implements both the experiments' logic and the reader-computer communication protocol.